kcsongor/generic-lens/README.md

 and prisms) for algebraic data types in a type-directed way, with a focus on good type inference and error messages when possible.

-This package uses the GHC 8 `Generic` representation to derive various operations on data structures with lens interfaces, including structural subtype relationships between records and positional indexing into arbitrary product types.

 The derived optics use the so-called van Laarhoven representation, thus are fully interoperable with the combinators found in mainstream lens libraries.